unified-font-object/ufo-spec/versions/ufo3/lib.plist.md

 #### public.unicodeVariationSequences

 This key is a dictionary for Unicode Variation Sequences.
 Keys are *Variation Selector* code points as a hexadecimal numbers and values are dictionaries.
 These dictionaries contain code points as hexidecimal numbers as keys and glyph names as values.
-This data can be used to generate the [OpenType cmap subtable format 14] for Unicode [Variation Sequences].
+This data and the glyphs' Unicode code points can be used to generate the [OpenType cmap subtable format 14] for Unicode [Variation Sequences].

 This data is optional.